-As described in more detail in the hydrology and water quality section (Section 2.1.10), the proposed project has the potential to directly discharge stormwater within the project limits into one or both of the Salinas River and the Salinas River Lagoon.
+As described in more detail in the Hydrology and Water Quality section (Section 2.1.10), the project has the potential to directly discharge stormwater within the project limits into one or both of the Salinas River and the Salinas River Lagoon.
 This project does not involve substantial excavation or earthwork activities that would cause or exacerbate existing turbidity conditions.
 By incorporating appropriate engineering design and robust stormwater Best Management Practices during construction, minimal, short-term water quality impacts are anticipated.
-Additionally, the project contractor will prepare a site-specific Water Pollution Control Plan approved by Caltrans.
+Also, the project contractor will prepare a site-specific Water Pollution Control Plan approved by Caltrans.
 Therefore, the project would not result in significant, long-term impacts on water quality, and no coastal policy inconsistencies are expected.

-Environmentally Sensitive Habitat Areas; Biological Resources Relevant Policies
+Environmentally Sensitive Habitat Areas; Biological Resources